-Fiduciary funds are used to account for assets held on behalf of outside partners, including other governments, or on behalf of other funds within the District.
-When these assets are held under the terms of a trust agreement, trust funds are used for their accounting and reporting.
+Fiduciary funds are used to account for assets held on behalf of outside parties, including other governments, or on behalf of other funds within the District.
+When these assets are held under the terms of a formal trust agreement, either a "nonexpendable" and "expendable" refer to whether or not the District is under an obligation to maintain the trust principal.
 Agency funds generally are used to account for assets that the District holds on behalf of others as their agent and do not involve measurement of results of operations.